CZDanol/cookieCutterStlGenerator/README.md

 # Danol's SVG -> Cookie Cutter STL Generator

 ## How it works
-* Takes in SVG files (even in batch)
+* Takes in SVG/DWF files (even in batch)
-  * Works with **STROKES ONLY**.
-Ignores non-stroked objects.
+  * Best to set the SVG to strokes only.
   * It can contain multiple paths.
-  * The input required is quite fiddly.
-The SVG must contain the file dimensions.
-It works for me in Affinity Designer when checking "Flatten tranforms" and "Set viewbox" in the "More" menu in export to SVG.
 * Spits out OpenSCAD files
 * If you specify OpenSCAD filepath, it can automatically generate STL files
+* The OpenSCAD generation is quite slow because it's using minkowski sum.
+Well, OpenSCAD sucks :/ But at least I've made it when processing multiple svgs.

 ## Settings
 Settings can be specified in multiple ways (ordered by priority)
-1. TODO: File names.
+1. File names.
 File name is split by `_` and then every item is scanned against settings list (for example `cook1_h=10.svg`)
 1. Command line arguments to the script.
-1. INI file.
+1. INI file in the directory of the svg.
    * Default ini location: "config.ini" in the working folder.
    * Can set all values from "help", they must be in the `[DEFAULT]` section.

 ### Available settings
 ```
 Usage:
-	svg2cookie (options) (file1) (file2) (dir1)
+        cookie2stl (options) (files or dirs)

 Options:
 --baseWidth=4